Alector (ALEC) to Release Earnings on Wednesday

-Alector (NASDAQ:ALEC – Get Rating) is set to release its earnings data on Wednesday, February 22nd.
+Alector (NASDAQ:ALEC – Get Rating) will be releasing its earnings data on Wednesday, February 22nd.

 Alector, Inc operates as a clinical-stage biopharmaceutical company, which engages in pioneering of immuno-neurology.
 It develops portfolio of innate immune system programs, designed to functionally repair genetic mutations and enable the rejuvenated immune cells to counteract emerging brain pathologies.